saphal/Coursera_Capstone/README.md

 <h3>Tools Used and Data</h3>

 Foursquare API

-Jupyter Notebook on local machine /IBM Watson Account List of United States countries by per capita income List of United States cities by population
+Jupyter Notebook on local machine /IBM Watson Account

-<storng>Data</strong>
+Data

 The Wikipedia page (https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population) was scraped using the BeautifulSoup library to build a pandas dataframe listing the cities, states, coordinates, area and population density.
 The dataframe was cleaned and processed appropriately.